dventura3/system-design/SAMPLES.md

 ### Functional requirements

-- Should support one-on-one chat.
+- Should support one-on-one chat (in real-time).
 - Group chats (max 100 people).
 - Should support file sharing (image, video, etc.).
+- Storing messages if a user (recipient of the message) is offline, and notify thme of existing messages (push notification) when the user is online.

 ### Non-functional requirements